SuperKohl/SkySeeker/README.md

 * Accurate PID control system.
 * Position estimation system.
 * Sound alarms via buzzer.
-* 4 Serial ports, with dynamic assignment.
+* Multiple Serial ports, with dynamic assignment.

 Take a look at the [overview](docs/overview.md) to read more about the features listed above.